SPD13/creatures_js/README.md

 - Because storage belongs to the browser: don't "clear site data" for creatures.world without exporting your worlds first (the Launcher's **Maintenance** section has backup buttons), and note that a different browser or device starts fresh.
-- Works on Windows, macOS, Linux, and tablets — any modern browser (Chrome, Edge, Firefox;
-  recent Safari).
+- Works on Windows, macOS, Linux, and tablets — any modern browser. **Chrome is the preferred browser**: it's what the game is developed and tested on, and it has the most robust support for the in-browser storage the game relies on.
+Other Chromium browsers (Edge, Brave, Opera) are equally good; Firefox and recent Safari work but see less testing.

 ### Option 2 — Run locally with the desktop Launcher